SpudGunMan/meshing-around/README.md

 enabled = True
 repeater_channels = [2, 3]
 ```
-A module allowing a Hamlib compatable radio to connect to the bot, when functiponing it will message the channel configured with a message of in use. **Requires hamlib/rigctld to be running as a service.**
+A module allowing a Hamlib compatible radio to connect to the bot, when functioning it will message the channel configured with a message of in use. **Requires hamlib/rigctld to be running as a service.**

 ```
 [radioMon]